This chapter’s theme is Torukia! Also things ended up being too long again; this thing is yet another chapter longer than it was previously. : P

 The silence bore down on them all; the crunch of their footsteps on the stone and gravel seemed horribly loud, echoing from the walls around them.
 No one spoke.
 It seemed like it would be bad luck.

-Of course Mical had to join them; the brat still worshipped her every step.
+Of course Mical had to join them; the brat still worshiped her every step.
 What was surprising was Bao-Dur not wanting to come with, but whatever.
 Mandalore and HK just wanted off the ship.

 And Visas was with them, of course.
 She was a former Sith.
 She probably felt whatever was here better than he could.